thomaslenaour/ytrack/subjects/update-genre/README.md

 ### Instructions

-The music department wants to rename the genre `Hip Hop / Rap` to `Rap`.
+The music department wants to rename the genre `Hip Hop/Rap` to `Rap`.
 You must make the request.

 ### Notions